 As part of the Northwood Lake Plan's evaluation of water quality management alternatives, site-specific structural best management practices, in-lake improvements, and other BMPs were recommended in the 1996 report.
 These recommended structural best management practices are generally consistent with the water quality improvements identified by the City's 1996 LSWMP, and a portion of these improvements were constructed.
-The City, in conjunction with the BCWMC, constructed a series of stormwater improvement projects that treats stormwater runoff from more than 110 acres of currently untreated urban land.
+In 2016, the City, in conjunction with the BCWMC, constructed a series of stormwater improvement projects that treats stormwater runoff from more than 110 acres of currently untreated urban land.
 The project included the installation of a variety of BMPs at two different locations adjacent to the lake, which maximize stormwater treatment (while minimizing impact to valuable City park space).
 In addition to sump manholes, the City constructed an underground stormwater reuse system to irrigate adjacent ball fields, where the overflow from this system directs runoff to rain gardens.
-It is estimated that the project helps to remove roughly 20 lbs. of phosphorus from Northwood Lake per year.
+It is estimated that the project, listed in Table 6.1 with the Major Drainage ID of BC-A2, helps to remove roughly 20 lbs. of phosphorus from Northwood Lake per year.
 The project was completed with funds from the Clean Water Fund (distributed by the Minnesota Board of Water and Soil Resources), and the MPCA, the BCWMC, and the City of New Hope.